department-of-veterans-affairs/vets-design-system-documentation/src/_components/breadcrumb-draft.md

 <p class="va-introtext">The breadcrumb is a sitewide navigation component that shows users where they are in the site and gives them a way to navigate up a level in the site hierarchy or backwards in a flow.
 In addition, the breadcrumb tells search engines how the site is structured, and it can be displayed in search results.
 This can improve rankings, and provide users with additional context. </p>

+## Desktop
-{% include storybook-preview.html height="300px" story="components-breadcrumbs--default" %}
+{% include storybook-preview.html height="100px" story="components-breadcrumbs--default" %}

+## Mobile
+{% include storybook-preview.html height="100px" story="components-breadcrumbs--mobile-first" %}

 <!-- Optional section